• gitlab.com

 Does it work with private projects?

 Yes, with Manifold Pro.
-The free tier watches public projects on gitlab.com.
+The free tier watches public projects on a single server — gitlab.com or github.com.

 Can I cancel anytime?